 Before you do anything else, you need to know what types of snow removal services you’re going to offer.

 Think about your area and how much snowfall and ice you get every year.
 Do you get more snow or ice?
 Knowing this will help you decide if you want to do snow or ice… or snow AND ice.

 Then, decide if you’re going to do residential or commercial accounts.

 As you’re first starting out, you don’t want to do both.
 You should consider picking one or the other.
 Then, later on down the road you can expand into other types of accounts.

 Residential and commercial snow accounts could require different types of equipment.
 In other words, if you start out by doing both, then you may have to buy twice as much equipment.

 If you own a lawn care business too, you should probably pick the type of accounts you work with in lawn care (residential or commercial).
-Often times, those same clients can become your snow clients.
+Oftentimes, those same clients can become your snow clients too.

-In a world full of other snow businesses, the one thing that’s going to set yours apart is branding.
+In a world with other snow businesses, the one thing that’s going to set yours apart from your competitors is branding.